tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

   that does not satisfy the request, the server MAY at its discretion either continue the connection without client authentication or abort the handshake with an "unsupported_certificate" alert.
-Any given OID MUST NOT appear more than once in the filters list.
+Any given OID MUST NOT appear more than once in the filters vector.

 PKIX RFCs define a variety of certificate extension OIDs and their corresponding value types.
 Depending on the type, matching certificate extension values are